 You can install .msstyles themes and apply them.
 This worked on my laptop but for some reason on my desktop, the application would crash if I had any theme applied.

-You may also notice that if the output in the console gets too big you lost the lines at the top.
+You may also notice that if the output in the console gets too big you lose the lines at the top.
 To make the console scrollable and give it a larger buffer size do the following:

 Run any sample assembly program, and right click the console and click on “Properties”.